Skip to main content

 Benefits to Students

-• Contribute to improving sustainability on campus through a specific, high impact project
+• Contribute to improving sustainability on campus and in the surrounding community through a specific, high impact project

 • Learn to be an agent for change in a large organization